Minnesota, Canadian lawmakers search for border solutions

-DULUTH – Less than a mile from the Canadian border in the northeast corner of the state, Ryden's Border Store has been painfully quiet for the past year of the pandemic.
+DULUTH – Less than a mile from the Canadian border in northeastern Minnesota, Ryden's Border Store has been painfully quiet during the pandemic.

-Owner Mike Boomer said he has lost 90% of his business at the convenience store and gas station, his general manager of more than 10 years departed and he doesn't know where he'll find employees once the border finally reopens to more travelers.
+Owner Mike Boomer said business is down 90% at his convenience store and gas station, his general manager of more than 10 years departed and he doesn't know where he'll find employees once the border finally reopens to more travelers.

-"Being a third-generation business owner has its own challenges without two governments working against us," Boomer said during a roundtable discussion on the ongoing international border restrictions on Tuesday.
-"We need some sort of opening — not tomorrow, we need it now.
-We need something to start moving."
+"Being a third-generation business owner has its own challenges without two governments working against us," Boomer said during a roundtable discussion on Tuesday.
+"We need some sort of opening — not tomorrow, we need it now."

 Republican Reps.
-Pete Stauber and Michelle Fischbach, whose Minnesota districts cover the state's northern border with Canada, asked border residents to share their stories of hardship during Tuesday's event in International Falls, which also featured two Canadian Members of Parliament joining virtually.
+Pete Stauber and Michelle Fischbach, whose Minnesota districts cover the state's northern border with Canada, asked area residents to share their stories of hardship during Tuesday's event in International Falls, which two Canadian members of Parliament joined virtually.

-"I can feel, I can see the pain, and it bothers me," said Stauber, who represents the Eighth District spanning northeastern Minnesota.
+"I can feel, I can see the pain, and it bothers me," said Stauber.
 "To have a blanket policy, on both sides of the border, I think it's unfair."

-"There is a great working relationship between Canadians in Manitoba and the medical care center in Roseau — but that's not working out so well now, " said Roseau Mayor Dan Fabian.
-"We just need to get the border opened up again."
+"There is a great working relationship between Canadians in Manitoba and the medical care center in Roseau — but that's not working out so well now," said Roseau Mayor Dan Fabian.

 In February, the Canadian government told its residents to "cancel your vacation plans" as new testing requirements were implemented to discourage travel out of the country and the potential importation of coronavirus.
-Americans and other foreigners are unable to enter Canada for nonessential travel, and those who can must quarantine for two weeks, with few exceptions.
+Americans and other foreigners who enter Canada must quarantine for two weeks, with few exceptions.

-All four Republicans in Minnesota's Congressional delegation joined a bipartisan group of U.S. representatives urging the Biden administration in a letter earlier this year to "increase the number of essential traveler exceptions to current border restrictions."
-Minnesota Democrat Dean Phillips also signed the letter.
+All four Republicans in Minnesota's congressional delegation, along with Democrat Dean Phillips, joined a bipartisan group of U.S. representatives urging the Biden administration in a letter earlier this year to "increase the number of essential traveler exceptions to current border restrictions."

-Marcus Powlowski, a Liberal Member of Parliament who represents an area along the border stretching from Thunder Bay to Lake of the Woods, said widespread vaccination will be the ticket to easing border restrictions.
+Marcus Powlowski, a Liberal member of Parliament who represents an area along the border stretching from Thunder Bay to Lake of the Woods, said widespread vaccination is the ticket to easing border restrictions.

 "I wouldn't be too pessimistic about the opening," he said.
 "It will come in the not too distant future, but unfortunately we can't say when."